Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             or 3. times of average read depth ("a").
 The second value is for (number 3 + number 4) / (number 1 +
                             number 2 + number 3 + number 4).
 These two values are
-                            split by comma.
+                            split by commas.
 For example, n_10,0.8 is assigned and the average read depth is 70 and $SAMPLE_NUM is 4.
 It means that the sum of number 3 and number 4 should be higher than 40 (10 * $SAMPLE_NUM), and the fraction --